umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

   need to be downloaded locally.
 Given that the size of `.dst` files is on the order of TBs, this method is only used for developing `DaVinci` scripts and first-order validation

-!!! note
-    It looks like our `ganga` jobs now only work on `lxplus7`, so make sure to log on to that.

-- On `lxplus7`, several official `DaVinci` versions are provided.
+- On `lxplus`, several official `DaVinci` versions are provided.
 However, there are some drawbacks:

-    1. `.dst` files still need to be downloaded to some `lxplus7` user directory
+    1. `.dst` files still need to be downloaded to some `lxplus` user directory
-    2. While `DaVinci` is running, the connection to `lxplus7` must be kept alive
+    2. While `DaVinci` is running, the connection to `lxplus` must be kept alive

 LHCb collaboration provides a solution: Submitting and running `DaVinci` jobs on a GRID.
 The advantages are: